Afreda323/MovieQL/README.md

 # MovieQL
-This is a Koa and GraphQL backend that queries MovieDB
+This is a Koa and GraphQL backend that queries for movies from MovieDB.

+### How to use:
-To use, create a file called .env.
-Copy the .env.schema into it.
-Add your MovieDB API key.
+- Create a file called .env
+- Copy the .env.schema into it.
+- Add your MovieDB API key.

     npm install
 	npm start

-# TODO:
+## TODO:
-- Recommendations
 - Discover

-- Similar
+## What may be added later
-- Cast
+- TV
-- Search
+- People